 (2) What language do you speak in Saint Kitts and Nevis?

-In an English-speaking country, we’d wonder whether you ask that question because you find our English faulty; but we choose to take your question at face value.
+In an English-speaking country, we’d wonder whether you ask that question because you find our English faulty; but we choose to take your interest at face value.

 The official language of Saint Kitts and Nevis is English—the Queen’s English we like to say, since our grammar and word usage reflect the British influence in our school textbooks.
 Most of us can engage in our native dialect at will, and we do when we’re with other Caribbean friends; however, we speak Standard English effectively when we are in the presence of other company.

 (3) Do you have stores (cars, roads, TV stations) like we have here?

 We do not have traffic lights and we do not have a McDonald’s Restaurant.
 Still, we have all the basic amenities which civilized nations have.
 We may have one where other nations have many, and we have smaller versions of the large versions other countries have.

 We have shopping malls, though in most of them if you shout at one end, you can be heard at the other.
 We have roads, hard to see because they're so narrow when the latest models of vehicles are passing each other.
 We also have the latest electronic gadgets with services from two providers.
 Our White Pages Directory for Saint Kitts and Nevis total 79 pages, and our Yellow Pages have a total of 99; both White and Yellow come in one publication.
 We have it all—though in smaller amounts than most!